3. sFlow/NetFlow Collection¶

 The ntopng web dashboard will shortly populate with collected data, including top senders and top destinations, as well as the top layer-7 application protocols detected from the traffic.
 Similarly, all the other ntopng pages will populate with data.

 3.2. sFlow Devices¶

 When capturing sFlow traffic, ntopng displays aggregated information regarding the sFlow devices and their ports.
-This information is accessible from the Exporters menu, sFlow Devices entry:
+This information is accessible from the Collectors menu, sFlow Devices entry:

 Each row shows a single sFlow device.
 If the device is also configured as an SNMP device, ntopng will show its name, description and location information.
 A chart of the device traffic is shown provided that the “Flow Devices” timeseries are enabled from the ntopng preferences.
 By clicking on the sFlow device IP address it’s possible to inspect the per-interface statistics of the SNMP device.

 For each interface, ntopng shows the following information:

 Index: the interface numeric index